huc-m/PianoBG/README.md

 MIDI keyboard piano for piano beginner.

 #### Introduction
-PianoBG (BeGiner) is aspired from PianoBooster.
+PianoBG (BeGinner) is aspired from PianoBooster.
 PianoBoster is great program, very elaborated and rich of functionality.
-However in some cases that creates problem for me as a (sheer) beginner pianist.
+However in some cases that creates problems for me as a (sheer) beginner pianist.
 Thus make me to write this simple program that does (I hope) only one thing – check if the guy presses the proper keys in the due order.

 #### Functionality
 This is the initial version that does almost nothing but check if the pianist presses only right keys in a succession specified in a MIDI file.
 There are utilized the follows control keys (transport controls mist be switched to MIDI protocol):